Pressio/SHAW/docs/content/getstarted/materialmodels.rst

       :scale: 40 %

-As above, the profiles can be quadratic, and the coefficients should be provided such that the density must be in *[kg/m^3]*, and the shear velocity must be in *[m/s]*, considering :math-info:`x` to be in units of *[Km]*, and the discontinuity is located at :math-info:`d` [km] deep.
+As above, the profiles can be up to quadratic, and the coefficients should be provided such that the density is in *[kg/m^3]*, the shear velocity in *[m/s]*, assuming :math-info:`x` to be in units of *[Km]*, and the discontinuity is :math-info:`d` [km] deep.

-Define such a model in the input file can be done as follows:
+Defining such a model in the input file can be done as follows:

 .. code:: yaml